badger707/m920q-dual-NVME/README.md

 ![Lenovo M920Q](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/20180508_lenovo_tiny.jpg)

-Goal of this personal project is to add 2nd NVME drive to Lenovo M920Q (and M720Q) Tiny by soldering missing SMD components to the board.
+Goal of this personal project is to add 2nd NVME drive to Lenovo M920Q and 1 SSD SATA drive to M720Q Tiny by soldering missing SMD components to the board.

 Models overview: